 - Rye-bread is baked on every Latvian farm and also nowadays a real rye-bread is baked according to ancient recipes.
 Bread in Latvian cuisine has always been a main course.
 Bread for a Latvian has also a cultural value – no other meal starting from making a dough to putting a loaf on the table has been wrapped with so many beliefs and rites.
 Primitive in its look and taste – rye-bread is a symbol of the Latvian nation.

 Latvian bread traditions are rich and profound!
-By way of example, just in the town of Vidzeme alone, these are unique traditions:
+By way of example, just in the region of Vidzeme alone, these are unique traditions:

 - People in Vidzeme say that all paths in yard should be clean, so that the Happiness would see where it goes and would not fall.
 The path to the barn where flour for baking bread is usually stored should be particularly clean.
 It is stored in a box with a cover – there is grain in one box, flour in another one, fine flour is kept in a sack.
 People in Vidzeme usually used this flour for baking a flat cake and it was usually baked on Saturdays.
 The ready rye bread is put in a hod and covered with a bread cloth.